What is a Work of Philosophy?

 And second, for the most part, Dotson unquestioningly accepts the assumption that philosophy belongs inside the professional academy, whereas I think that philosophy’s second Copernican Revolution will not happen until we realize that philosophy is really possible only outside the professional academy, as I’ve argued in “Philosophy’s Second Copernican Revolution.”

 [ii] See R. Nozick, Philosophical Explanations (Cambridge, MA: Harvard Univ.
 Press, 1981).

-[iii] I’m grateful to Otto Paans for proposing this basic list of criteria in e-mail discussion.
+[iii] I’m grateful to Otto Paans for proposing this basic list of criteria in an e-mail discussion.